GriekseEi/ShoryuNet/README.md

 # ShoryuNet

-ShoryuNet is a P2P UDP rollback netcode library written in C#.
+ShoryuNet is a P2P UDP rollback netcode library written in C#, intended to be used for fighting games.
 It supports multiple remote players and spectators.

 ## Usage
 1. Build the project and import ShoryuNet.dll in your own project